 Set aside.
 Heat the vegetable oil in a 5-quart Dutch oven over high heat until it reaches 375 degrees F on a deep-fry thermometer.
 Once the temperature reaches 365 degrees F, whisk the egg, seltzer water and vodka, in a medium mixing bowl and divide it in half.
 Put half of the mixture in the refrigerator to reserve.
 Dip the sweet potatoes into the batter using tongs, drain for 2 to 3 seconds over the bowl, and then add to the hot oil.
 Whisk together the remaining halves of dry and liquid batter ingredients as above and repeat dipping and frying with the shrimp and fish fillets.

 Cook's Note: Tempura may be held in a 200 degree F oven for up to 30 minutes, though texture is compromised.
 IHM Sriracha, Lime, and Sesame Popcorn.
 Ice Cream Basics - Video.

 Millet Polenta With Tomato Sauce, Eggplant and Chickpeas.
 Spiced Mango Chutney With Chiles - Recipes.
 Preserving Mangoes and Pineapples at Their Peak.
 Mary F.

 At the end of the row sat an old and rotund woman next to an old and rotund cask, both without the mercy of umbrella or plastic lean-to.
 From the cask she scooped sauerkraut for her clientele into whatever vessel or slightly used bag they brought with them.
+Over time, I noticed that at the end of each day, the old woman’s spot would acquire a fairly large queue of customers, sometimes as many as five, waiting patiently in the snow.
 Better Living Through Homemade Yogurt.